 Considered to be one of the most beautiful examples of Gothic and Neo-Gothic architecture in the world, it can be seen from anywhere in the city.
 No wonder this grandiose five-aisle basilica draws people to this very spot from all over the world.

-The interior of this cathedral adorned with stained glass windows, artwork and ornate architectural details is enchanting.
+The interior of this cathedral adorned with stained glass windows, artwork and ornate architectural details is gorgeous.
 Cologne in Germany is worth visiting for this UNESCO World Heritage Site alone.

 Stop at the Sweetest Museum in Cologne

-Another super fun thing to do in Cologne is to pay a visit to the mouthwatering Chocolate Museum.
+Another super fun thing to do in Cologne is to visit the mouthwatering Chocolate Museum.
 If you take the tour we mentioned earlier, you’ll have the opportunity to hop off the boat right next to this attraction.

-Located literally in the river Rhine, this modern museum/factory is a wonderful source of information about chocolate and its history.
-It’s like the TARDIS, bigger from the inside, cleverly designed to take you on a chocolatey journey.
+Located in the River Rhine, this modern museum/factory is a wonderful source of information about chocolate and its history.
+It’s like the TARDIS, cleverly designed to take you on a chocolatey journey.

 The biggest attraction, of course, is the silky chocolate itself.
 The “production room” is full of machinery and action so you can see the making of a chocolate bar.